 Maybe the best way to experience umeboshi is to serve it like the mango pickle garnish that’s beloved in Indian cuisine.
 That is, finely chop a couple umeboshi up (removing and discarding the pits!) and serve it a little alongside your favorite rice dish.
 Both umeboshi and mango pickle are sour, salted fruits with that pack a big hit of umami.

-Vegan Japanese Dishes
+Popular Vegan Japanese Dishes

 Here are some of the most common dishes in Japan that are either always vegan or easy to prepare that way: